-Most surgical technologists work as members of a health care team alongside physicians and surgeons, registered nurses and other workers in a hospital.
+Most surgical technologists work as members of a health care team alongside physicians and surgeons, registered nurses, surgical assistants, and other workers in a hospital.
 They all wear scrubs while in the operating room, in addition to masks and other preventative shields.
 As a surgical technologist, you’ll be on your feet, and you may be exposed to unpleasant sights, smells and materials.

 Life in the operating room (OR) can be hectic and demanding, with life-threatening emergencies often occurring despite hours of careful planning and prep.
 As a key member of the team, the surgical technologist must anticipate the needs of the patient and the surgeon to ensure that each operation goes as smoothly as possible.

 Here are the tasks a surgical technologist must perform and be prepared for with every surgery:

 Certification can help a surgical technologist in finding the right position, and is a good way to advance your education.
 You can earn various types of certification in classroom, online, and prep programs, such as:

 As advancements in technology have made surgery safer, and as the aging population requires care, surgery technologists will be ensured steady work.
 Prospects are best for those who’ve completed an accredited education program and who maintain their professional certification.